-All future subdivision and development within the plan area shall conform to the land use concept illustrated in Figure 2.
-The land use concept is based on current and anticipated market trends, the objectives of this plan, as well as relevant principles contained in the County's Municipal Development Plan, Land Use Bylaw and General Municipal Servicing Standards.
+All future subdivision and development within the Plan Area shall conform to the land use concept illustrated in Figure 2.
+The land use concept is based on current and anticipated market trends, the objectives of this plan, as well as relevant principles contained in Lac La Biche County's Municipal Development Plan, Land Use Bylaw and General Municipal Servicing Standards.

-The intention of the future development within the plan area is to provide a balance between the long-term development vision, while allowing for flexibility in future development.
+The intention of the future development within the Plan Area is to provide a balance between the long-term development vision, while allowing for flexibility in future development.
 Specific land uses will be determined through land use bylaw amendments and shall align with the Future Land Use Concept illustrated in Figure 2.
-Generally, the plan area will promote an increase in residential density, while providing for highway commercial development along Highway 663 and other supportive commercial along 91 Avenue.
-Recreation and Institutional uses will be supported at and around the existing Bold Centre, north of 91 Avenue.
+Generally, the Plan Area will promote an increase in residential density, while providing for highway commercial development along Highway 663 and other supportive commercial along 91 Avenue.
+Recreation and Institutional uses will be supported at and around the existing Bold Center, north of 91 Avenue.